 There is a limit to how much your deep-frying basket will hold and if you put too much in, food will stick together and make a stodgy mess.

 Cooking is slower with an air fryer, but you may be able to cook more items together than you can when you are deep-frying in an appliance suitable for home use.
+We’ve included a full breakdown of air fryer sizing and considerations here.

 A deep fat fryer with a temperature gauge and thermostat is certainly a safer option than an old-fashioned chip pan, but hot oil can still be dangerous, particularly where young children or the elderly are concerned.